Comics studies: Educational institutions

 Comics studies is becoming increasingly more common at academic institutions across the world.
-Some notable examples include: Ohio State University, University of Florida, University of Toronto at Mississauga, and University of California Santa Cruz, among others.
-In Britain, growing interest in comics has led to the establishment of a center for comics studies, the Scottish Centre for Comics Studies (SCCS) at the University of Dundee in Scotland.
+Some notable examples include: Ohio State University, University of Florida, University of Toronto at Mississauga, University of California Santa Cruz, and San Diego State University among others.
 Beside formal programs and degrees, it is common to see individual courses dedicated to comics and graphic novels in many educational institutions.